mdsimon2/RPi-CamillaDSP/README.md

 sudo wget https://raw.githubusercontent.com/mdsimon2/RPi-CamillaDSP/main/camillasdp.service -P /lib/systemd/system/
 ```

-Open CamillaDSP service in nano and update username to match your username.
+Open CamillaDSP service in nano and update username to reflect your username.

 ```
 sudo nano /lib/systemd/system/camilladsp.service
 ```

-When done, enter ctrl + x to exit nano, when prompted with Save modified buffer? enter Y and when prompted with 'File Name to Write: /lib/systemd/system/camilladsp.service' hit Enter key.
-You will do the same when editing files in nano elsewhere in this tutorial.
+When done, enter ctrl + x to exit nano, when prompted with 'Save modified buffer?' enter Y and when prompted with 'File Name to Write: /lib/systemd/system/camilladsp.service' hit Enter key.
+This same technique will be used elsewhere in this tutorial when editing files in nano.

 Enable camilladsp service.